echo-project-org/.github/profile/README.md

 # Echo project
 ### Discord-like app made open-source using Electron and React!
+Our goal is to bring the simplicity of Discord, and merge it with the self-hosted nature of TeamSpeak, while keeping everything open-source.

 ## Main features
 + High quality voice calls